10 Best Bass Guitars for Beginners Under $200

 This Squier Affinity version gives newbies an opportunity to start their music careers off with a real Fender classic.

-If you like the Squier bass guitars you see above, you may want to step up to the Vintage Modified Series.
+If you have a little more cash in your pocket, you may want to take a step up to the Squier Vintage Modified Series.
 These are much higher quality instruments, for not a whole lot more cash.
 Truly they among the best deals in the bass guitar world, and even though they are priced for beginners they are making a big splash with veteran bassists.
-You can learn more about them here:

 Hear the Squier Vintage Modified P/J Bass